Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/_index.md

 ## Known issues

 - Only supports the HTTP protocols (http/https) of {{site.base_gateway}}.
-- May have impact on the performance of the Kong.
+- May impact the performance of {{site.base_gateway}}.
+  It's recommended to set the sampling rate (`opentelemetry_tracing_sampling_rate`) via Kong configuration file when using the OpenTelemetry plugin.